NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **Show Environment** (boolean, default on)

     Switch between the environment background or a black background.
 This allows to render models with nice environment map lighting while not showing the actual environment in the background.
 This is especially useful for orthographic cameras where the environment background is always a solid color of a single point on the environment texture because all rays have the exact same direction and only that defines which texture coordinate is sampled.

+* **Gimbal Lock** (boolean, default on)

+    Controls if the trackball should lock the up-axis for the orbit operation which is usually the easier control because the view remains upright, but when the scene or camera setup is not aligned horizontally, disabling the gimbal lock allows rolling the view as well.

 * **Mouse Ratio** (float, default 100)